Angle-resolved photoemission spectroscopy (ARPES)

 ARPES is a powerful experimental technique for measuring the bulk and surface electronic structure of crystalline solids in momentum space.
 Coupled with theory, this technique can elucidate Fermi surfaces and band dispersions of new materials, quantify the magnitude and momentum dependence of spectral gaps which are related to the order parameter of many types of emergent phases, and reveal effects of strong coupling of electrons to other electrons and to bosonic excitations.

-ARPES is based on the, for which Einstein received his Nobel prize.
+ARPES is based on the photoelectric effect, for which Einstein received his Nobel prize.
 UV light shines on a sample, and electrons are photoemitted from the sample surface.
 When these electrons are photoemitted, they still carry information about how they were moving back inside the sample, except they received a (known) energy kick from the photons.
 The momentum imparted by the photons is negligible at the wavelengths used in most experiments.
 By precisely measuring the kinetic energy and emission angle of photoelectrons, one can construct their energy vs momentum relationship (dispersion relation or band structure) of electrons inside the sample.